b-star-fellowship/b-star-fellowship.github.io/jobs.md

 ### 2. Negotiating
  - Unfortunately, at many companies your starting compensation is determined more by how well you negotiate than your merit or expected contribution.
 So it's in your best interest to negotiate, even if that feels uncomfortable.

+ - _I've failed at negotiating more than I've succeeded.
+So when you're at this stage in your job search, do some research!_  Use YouTube and other resources, like this [classic blog post on negotiating engineering salaries](https://www.kalzumeus.com/2012/01/23/salary-negotiation/)

  - Learn the current general salary ranges for your position.
 Here's some resources to search for the ranges you can expect:
     - [SF Bay Startup Salaries](https://wellfound.com/hiring-data/l/san-francisco-bay-area)
     - [Real time software eng salary benchmark](https://www.levels.fyi/benchmark)